wilaak/radix-router/README.md

 - High-performance O(k) dynamic route matching, where *k* is the number of segments in the path.
 - Supports parameters, including wildcard and optional segments for flexible route definitions.
 - Static routes are stored in a hash map providing near instant minimal allocation lookups for exact path matches.
+- Trailing slashes are ignored, so `/foo` and `/foo/` are treated as the same route.

 ## How does it work?

 As the name suggests, RadixRouter utilizes a radix tree (also called a *compact prefix tree* or *Patricia trie*) to organize routes by their common prefixes.
 This structure enables extremely fast lookups, since each segment of the path is only compared once as the tree is traversed.
-Instead of checking every registered route, the router follows the path through the tree.
+Instead of checking every registered route, the router follows the path through the tree:

 ![Radix Tree Diagram](assets/tree.svg)